elleobrien/SIADS_697_Manual/Calendar.md

 _Note:_ The intention of the channels and the advisor assignment is to streamline communication and prevent DMs to single instructors.
 If students have a team channel, they can drop all messages about the project that need instructor input there.
 And because all instructors are in the channel, we can learn from one another's responses.
 Students can contact any member of the instructional team at any time, but their advisor is meant to be their "first responder".
 This also helps distribute questions equitably among instructors.
 Some gentle nudging may still be required to get communications really on track- if students are posting questions that are of general interest, I encourage them to post in the main Slack channel.
 And if they are DMing me I ask them to re-ask the question in their `capstone-` channel and don't answer until they do.

-## WORK!
+## Phase 2: WORK!
 Throughout the official 8 weeks of the Capstone, there are few grading-heavy steps.
 But expect questions and meeting requests from your advisees.
 Some groups will want to meet once a week; others will want to be almost entirely independent.
 Personally, I share my calendly account with students and allow them to set up appointments as needed.
 I have not had any issues with students overusing this resource.

 The main events are standups and midway check-in meetings.
+The course has been run with 3 or 4 standups (Summer 2021 and Fall 2021 respectively); both seem to work.
+It is not important what week the standups are exactly, as long as they occur semi-regularly!
+You may have to move them around based on the academic calendar (to accommodate breaks and holidays).

 ### First week
 - Students enter the course shell on Coursera.
 They watch videos about the project, the deliverables, how to do a standup, etc.